NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_Adapter Registry.md

 Creating a custom adapter requires the following three components:
 * Creating the pipeline for DFM to execute - Refer to the reference (source code here)
 * Defining the corresponding API Spec in the (API folder)
-* Specifying the relevant configuration in the (Config folder) Please refer to the sequence diagram for (understanding the control flow) You will need the following to start building your own adapter:
+* Specifying the relevant configuration in the (Config folder).

+Please refer to the sequence diagram for (understanding the control flow).

+You will need the following to start building your own adapter:
 * DFM communicates via XArray format.
 You need to write your own python based pipeline to convert data from the external source to XArray.
 Refer to the source code here for (reference)
 Here are the steps to create your custom adapter: